 Asian Computer Science Stars

-The Indian subcontinent is a driving force of the software industry and Japan has always been innovators and first adopters of technology.
+The Indian subcontinent is a driving force of the software industry, Japan has always been innovators and first adopters of technology and China is now a rising star in the tech world but Chinese stars were there at the start too.
 The data representation we use for numbers and the first algorithms were devised by Hindu mathematicians.
 Wonderful research has been done by modern stars with Asian heritage (wherever they were born or work).

 Sameena Shah: News you can trust